. . . and Other Frequently Asked Questions

 How long does mediation take?

-Each mediation session is scheduled for 2 hours, and total time required for a divorce averages 3-5 sessions.
-Some people take less time (many of my clients only need one or two), and some take more, depending on the number and complexity of the issues and the level of conflict.
+Each mediation session is scheduled for 2 hours, and total time required for a divorce averages 4-6 sessions.
+Some people take less time (many of our clients only need 1-3 sessions), and some take more (7+), depending on the number and complexity of the issues and the level of conflict.

 How long will it take for our divorce to be final?